doctorfree/RoonCommandLine/markdown/clone_pyroon.1.md

 **clone_pyroon**

 # DESCRIPTION
-**clone_pyroon** Convenience script to clone the repository at https://github.com/pavoni/pyroon.git
+A convenience script to clone the repository at https://github.com/pavoni/pyroon.git

 # AUTHORS
 Written by Ronald Record github@ronrecord.com